bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

 The BokehJS tests are located in :bokeh-tree:`bokehjs/test`.
 See :ref:`devguide_testing_local_javascript` for information on how to run them.

-Information on contributing to BokehJS is available in :ref:`devguide_bokehjs`.
+General information on contributing to BokehJS is available in :ref:`devguide_bokehjs`.

 .. _devguide_writing_tests_bokehjs_unit: